 2. Embrace the chaos

 Seriously.
 Just take it as it comes.
 Being a mom is hard, and we simply can’t control everything that comes our way as parents.
 One day we’ll miss the noise and disorder.

 3. Everything else can wait

 When I was struggling with two kids under three, I couldn’t understand how other moms could fully enjoy motherhood.
-Every day was a struggle for me, and everyone else seemed to always have it together.
+Every day and night was a struggle for me, and everyone else seemed to always have it together.
 Today I am a different person, but I never forget the mom I used to be.

 Don’t allow yourself to be compared to another mom, whether in real life or on social media.
 Please remember that we are all at different points in our journey.
 Just know that for every pretty picture on my Instagram feed, there was probably some bribery and maybe even tears going on behind the scenes.

 5. Balance is bull.